 The rain caused some

-roof of the theater—even when they are in perfect,
+when they are in perfect, unclogged condition (and they

-begin to cope with that amount of water.
-The damage
+weren’t), couldn’t begin to cope with that amount of

-seems to be minor, limited at first appraisal to some
+water.
+The damage seems to be minor, limited at first

 The big disaster, of course —and this happened just yesterday— is totally man-made.
-Well, it was apparently caused by someone or something in Switzerland.
-Maybe a cow backed into an Automatic Teller and Milking Machine (conveniently situated in every pasture in the country for all your financial and dairy needs) and set off some sort of a Rube Goldberg chain-reaction.
+It was apparently caused by someone or something in Switzerland.
+Maybe a cow backed into an Automatic Teller and Milking Machine (conveniently situated in every pasture in the nation for all your financial and dairy needs) and set off some sort of a chain-reaction a là Rube Goldberg (or W. Heath Robinson, for you Brits).
 In any event, all of Italy was blacked out for almost an entire day.
 Much worse than the great loss to the economy was the general feeling of disappointment on the part of many Italians at no longer being able to laugh up their sleeves at the electro-technologically backward United States for that blackout a few weeks ago in the northeast.

 I have never been trapped